 ArcGIS Pro software may be accessed in a number of ways, as detailed in the first week's lecture materials.

-If, in any week, you are not able to attend your regular lab session, you are welcome to join either of the other two sessions instead.
+If, in any week, you are not able to attend your regular lab session, you are welcome to attend the other session instead.